aneshlya/ispc/docs/ispc.rst

 ------------------------------------------------

 The release doesn't contain language changes, which may affect compatibility with older versions.
-Though you may want be aware of the following:
+Though you may want to be aware of the following:

 * Mangling of uniform types was changed to not include varying width, so now you may use uniform structures and pointers to uniform types as return types in